tonycoco/heroku-buildpack-ember-cli/README.md

 # WARNING!
-This buildpack has beeen deprecated!
+This buildpack has been deprecated!

 Please use the official Heroku buildpack here: https://github.com/heroku/heroku-buildpack-emberjs